echo2echo/Count-Lines-of-Code/README.md

   	$ ./count_lines_of_code.pl --type=Perl --omit=count_lines_of_code.pl

 *** --omit flag is still a work in progress.
-As a temporary work around place the count_lines_of_code.pl script in a directory with a least one other perl file to be counted.  ***
+As a temporary work around, place the count_lines_of_code.pl script in a directory with a least one other perl file to be counted.  ***

 Until the --omit flag is fixed you will need at least 2 perl files in the same directory as you are using the script in.
 Or create a small perl file with the script below to run without errors.
 Yes, a bug.